 Trip Leaders perform the following:

-- Determine the dates, locations, times, and other details related to the event
+- Determine the dates, locations, and times of the event

-- determine the route, keep the group together, schedule stops, keep an eye on safety, getting everyone back to the vehicles.
+- Determines the route, keeps the group together, schedules stops, keeps an eye on safety, and gets everyone back to the vehicles.

 Trip Planning